aniketkumargiri/MyCollege/README.md

 # University_Website
-In this project, I have made a University / College website using basic HTML &amp; CSS.
+In this project, I have made a University website using basic HTML &amp; CSS.